tanguy-linard/stellar-classification/README.md

-Stellar classifiction using machine learning
+Stellar classification using machine learning